wagoodman/bridgy/README.md

 Options:
   -a        --all            Automatically use all matched hosts.
-  -d        --dry-run        Show all commands that you would have run, but don't run them (implies --verbose) -l LAYOUT --layout LAYOUT  Use a configured lmux layout for each host.
+  -d        --dry-run        Show all commands that you would have run, but don't run them (implies --verbose).
+  -l LAYOUT --layout LAYOUT  Use a configured lmux layout for each host.
+  -n        --no-tmux        Ssh into a single server without tmux.
+  -s        --sync-panes     Synchronize input on all visible panes (tmux :setw synchronize-panes on).
-  -n        --no-tmux        Ssh into a single server without tmux -u        --update         pull the latest instance inventory from aws then run the specified command -w        --windows        Use tmux windows instead of panes for each matched host.
+  -u        --update         pull the latest instance inventory from aws then run the specified command.
+  -w        --windows        Use tmux windows instead of panes for each matched host.
   -h        --help           Show this screen.
   -v        --verbose        Show debug information.